-- 1. Familiarize students with the basic terms, concepts and principles of public relations - 2.
+- 1. Familiarize students with the basic concepts and principles of public relations - 2.
 Expose the student to strategies and tools of public relations - 3.
-Provide hands-on writing experience and initial steps in develop communications planning skills
+Provide hands-on writing experience and develop communications planning skills

-By the end of this course students will be familiar with how public relations can impact an organization's image, what is likely to be asked of them in an entry level position and the basics of how to design and write a public relations program.
+By the end of this course students will be familiar with how public relations can impact an organization's image and how to design and write a public relations program.